mitul23/PersonalWebsite/content/page/experience.md

 My main role as a data analyst in healthcare are:
 * cleaning/manipulating of health data in Canadian, USA, and UK cohorts, within individuals with autoimmune diseases and psychiatric disorders.
-* Create predictive models such as logistic regression, based on the insightful analysis.
+* Create predictive models such as regressions, based on the insightful analysis.
 Implement PCA on high dimensional data.
 * Stays up-to-date with research in the field by reading new/recent journal articles related to the research.

 I'm a data-lover and would like to explore some interesting fields.
 This website will host my learning experience as well to store all my code in one place.